Join us to learn German with the experts!

 Topics covered include family, food and drink, work, sport, education, culture and customs.

-The course aims to help students acquire a wider range of vocabulary and more complex grammatical structures, including subordinate clauses, prepositions, indefinite and reflexive pronouns, passive voice, subjunctive and relative pronouns.
+The course aims to help students acquire a wider range of vocabulary and more complex grammatical structures, including subordinate clauses, prepositions, indefinite and reflexive pronouns, passive voice, subjunctive and relative pronouns, with added emphasis on speaking practice.

 By the end of this course, students should have reached the B2 standard described in the Common European Framework.